yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS student guide - Enterprise-class networking in Azure.md

 The desired outcome is a network architecture that meets the needs of a modern financial services organization.
 This design will not have single points of failure and will include concepts such as a perimeter network with redundant firewalls protecting the internal subnets containing the application tiers.
 A simple network design will most likely confirm the director of Network Operation's beliefs that Azure cannot support real-world, enterprise-class networking (see customer objections)---*prove her wrong!*

+*High-level architecture*

 1. Create a high-level architecture diagram and explanation of the components of your solution.

+*Address the following customer requirements*

-2. Explain the approach you would take to deploying ExpressRoute Circuits including location and circuit size.
+1. Explain the approach you would take to deploying ExpressRoute Circuits including location and circuit size.

-3. What ExpressRoute peering options you would enable and what workloads would use them?
+2. What ExpressRoute peering options you would enable and what workloads would use them?
 Diagram your peering configuration including subnet, IP and autonomous system number configuration needed.

-4. What are the NAT requirements for ExpressRoute integration?
+3. What are the NAT requirements for ExpressRoute integration?

-5. How does your design address availability at the network layer?
+4. How does your design address availability at the network layer?

-6. How is routing configured in your overall design?
+5. How is routing configured in your overall design?

-7. Identify where Network Security Groups are used in your design.
+6. Identify where Network Security Groups are used in your design.

 **Prepare**